aregsar/aregsarblog/blog/2019/installing-composer-php-package-manager/index.md

 php -r "unlink('composer-setup.php');"
 ```

-## Note for PHP v7.3
+## Fixing Composer JIT compiler error for PHP v7.3

 If you have not updated the JIT compiler setting configuration for you PHP v7.3 installation, you need to update it before running composer.

-This needs to be done to avoid an error caused by the setting.
+This needs to be done to avoid the JIT compiler setting error: `preg_match(): JIT compilation failed: no more memory` when running composer.

-Here are the instructions to update the setting for the Ubuntu installation from the PHP installation on Ubuntu article:
+For macOS you can run the following command to disable the JIT compiler:

+`sed -i '' 's/;pcre.jit=1/pcre.jit=0/g' /usr/local/etc/php/7.3/php.ini`

+For Ubuntu you can run the following commands to disable the JIT compiler:

 `sed -i 's/;pcre.jit=1/pcre.jit=0/g' /etc/php/7.3/cli/php.ini`
 `sed -i 's/;pcre.jit=1/pcre.jit=0/g' /etc/php/7.3/fpm/php.ini`

-The instructions for updating the setting for the macOS installation of PHP is listed below from the PHP installation on macOS article:

-`sed -i '' 's/;pcre.jit=1/pcre.jit=0/g' /usr/local/etc/php/7.3/php.ini`

 ## The Composer installation directories